 - Spectral graph partitioning and mapping

-- Two projects for 6 points on 20 or 7 points on 20 (for the two projects), depending on the size of these projects and the year
+- One or two projects for 6 points on 20 to 10 points on 20 (for both projects), depending on the size and the number of these projects.
+This will be specified at the first or second lecture.

 - LBIR1304 ou LFSAB1105 : a course on probability theory and mathematical statistics,